luraess/parallel-gpu-workshop-JuliaCon21/README.md

-# Solving differential equations in parallel on GPUs - JuliaCon 2021
+# Solving differential equations in parallel on GPUs
+### Workshop - JuliaCon 2021

 More to come soon 🚀